Zero Day ClockLive

 VulnCheck KEV

-VulnCheck XDB
+VulnCheck XDB (timestamp supplement)

 • Pre-2010 timestamps dropped.
 Exploit dates before 2010-01-01 are database defaults (epoch, year 0001) rather than real observations.